kiorky/dotfiles/.vim/bundle/custom/black/docs/faq.md

 Stable. _Black_ aims to enforce one style and one style only, with some room for pragmatism.
 See [The Black Code Style](the_black_code_style/index.md) for more details.

-Starting in 2022, the formatting output will be stable for the releases made in the same year (other than unintentional bugs).
-It is possible to opt-in to the latest formatting styles, using the `--preview` flag.
+Starting in 2022, the formatting output is stable for the releases made in the same year (other than unintentional bugs).
+At the beginning of every year, the first release will make changes to the stable style.
+It is possible to opt in to the latest formatting styles using the `--preview` flag.

 ## Why is my file not formatted?